aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

      with tf.gfile.GFile(output_predict_file, "w") as writer:
 ```

-NOTE : Users who are interested may refer to this [link](https://github.com/google-research/bert/issues/146#issuecomment-569138476) for additional background information on the patch but it is not necessart for running this demo.
+NOTE : Users who are interested may refer to this [link](https://github.com/google-research/bert/issues/146#issuecomment-569138476) for additional background information on the patch but it is not necessary for running this demo.

 Then from the bert_demo directory run the following :